God's Children (The Kinks song)

-"God's Children" is a song written by Ray Davies and performed by The Kinks.
-It was released as a single in 1971 and also on the soundtrack album of the film Percy.
+"God's Children" is a song written by Ray Davies and performed by the Kinks.
+Written as part of the soundtrack for the film Percy, it features lyrics protesting the use of science to interfere with the natural human form.
+It was released as a single in 1971 and later appeared on the band's soundtrack album Percy.
+Critics have praised the song and it has since appeared on several Kinks compilations.

+Background

 The theme of "God's Children" is the limits of technology, inspired by the penis transplant subject matter of the Percy film.
-Music critic Johnny Rogan described the melody of "God's Children" as "spellbinding."
-Ray Davies sings the lead vocal.
 The song uses acoustic instrumentation, accompanied by an orchestral arrangement by Stanley Myers.